lowderchris/setup-OS/README.md

     brew install vim

-One more thing... homebrew packages that have a corresponding macOS application bundle can have this installed to the /Applications/ directory via,
+One more thing... homebrew packages that have a corresponding macOS application bundle can have this installed to the /Applications/ directory.
+This will allow for macOS to have something to easily point to as a default application for opening particular file types, etc.

     brew linkapps